mahammad5813/fibonacci-turtle/README.md

 # fibonacci-turtle
-a python code that uses fibonacci series to draw different shapes
+A python code that uses fibonacci series to draw different shapes

 #1 choose where you want to start
 #2 choose how far the turtle will start to the direction you chose